 The DGCL permits a corporation to include a Under the BCBCA, a director of a company is jointly provision in its certificate of incorporation eliminating and severally liable to restore to the company any or limiting the personal liability of a director to the amount paid or distributed as a result of paying corporation or its stockholders for monetary damages dividends, commissions and compensation, among for a breach of the director's fiduciary duty as a other things, contrary to the BCBCA.
-A director will not be found liable if the director relied, in good faith, on (i) financial statements of the company represented to the director by an officer of the company or in a written report of the auditor of the company, (ii) a written report of a lawyer, accountant, engineer, appraiser or other person whose profession lends credibility, (iii) a statement of fact represented to the director by an officer of the company or any record, under Section 174 of the DGCL, which information or (iv) a representation that the court concerns unlawful payment of dividends, stock considers provides reasonable grounds for the actions of the director.
+A director will not be found liable if the director relied, in good faith, on (i) financial statements of the company represented • for breach of the director's duty of loyalty to the to the director by an officer of the company or in a written report of the auditor of the company, (ii) a for acts or omissions not in good faith or which written report of a lawyer, accountant, engineer, involve intentional misconduct or a knowing appraiser or other person whose profession lends credibility, (iii) a statement of fact represented to the director by an officer of the company or any record, under Section 174 of the DGCL, which information or (iv) a representation that the court concerns unlawful payment of dividends, stock considers provides reasonable grounds for the actions of the director.
 Further, any director is not liable if the director did not know and could not reasonably have known that the act done by the director or authorized by resolution voted for or consented to by the director was contrary to the BCBCA.